 One of the reasons you have come to the British Humanist website is that you want to acknowledge and celebrate the significance of an ancient rite of passage in a way which is true to your beliefs, rather than following a religious ceremony which is not for you.
 I hope I’ll be able to help you with what you want.

-It is only in the last few years that I’ve begun to call myself a humanist, because I wasn’t really aware of the term.
-However, like yourself probably, I’ve long thought that this is the one life we have, and I’ve tried to live it to the full with responsibility and respect for this truly awesome world around us.
+It’s only in the last few years that I’ve begun to call myself a humanist, because to be frank, I wasn’t really aware of the term.
+Despite having been christened and brought up in a family which would have ticked the C. of E. box on the census form, I have led my adult life without a belief or a need for a god.
+Like yourself probably, I’ve long thought that this is the one life we have, and I’ve tried to live it to the full, with personal responsibility, consideration for others, and respect for this truly awesome world around us.

 I work mostly within a 50-mile radius of my home in Wells, Somerset but I would travel further afield and abroad if we find that we are right for each other.
 I speak French, German and Italian and would be willing to use those languages in a ceremony.

 My fees are in line with those recommended by the BHA in my area and apart from funeral fees which are usually paid directly by the funeral director, I will ask for a deposit on acceptance of the contract and the balance to be paid before the ceremony.
 In circumstances where there is more travel required I would ask for travel expenses and possibly bed and breakfast accommodation.